xtendui/xtendui-boilerplate/README.md

 ## Usage

-This is a boilerplate setup to start a project for [xtend-library](https://github.com/minimit/xtend-library):
+This is a boilerplate setup to start a vanilla project with [xtend-library](https://github.com/minimit/xtend-library):

 ### Webpack